---

 .by = cage_number)

-Like when we first learned the summarise function above, we give our new column a name (mean_weight_lost), and then we assign its value to be the mean of the weight_lost_g column (with NAs removed).
-But this time, we also added the .by argument to specify the column we want to group by (cage_number, in this case).
+Like when we first learned the summarise function above, we give our new column a name (`mean_weight_lost`), and then we assign its value to be the mean of the `weight_lost_g` column (with `NA`s removed).
+But this time, we also added the `.by` argument to specify the column we want to group by (`cage_number`, in this case).
 This will return a data frame with the mean weight lost by mice in each cage.

 Grouping is a powerful tool for exploring your data and can help you identify patterns that might not be obvious when looking at the data as a whole.
 For example, notice how this grouped summary reveals that mice in cage 3E lost more weight than those in the other two cages.

-It’s also possible to group by multiple columns by passing a vector of column names to the .by argument.
+It's also possible to group by multiple columns by passing a vector of column names to the `.by` argument.
 For example, to calculate the mean weight lost by mice in each cage and strain:

-mousezempic_dosage_data %>%
+dosage %>%

 summarise(mean_weight_lost = mean(weight_lost_g, na.rm = TRUE),